Is your heating and air conditioning equipment overloading your fuses?

 Does your home blow a fuse whenever you run the heating and air conditioning?
 As stressful as this might seem, don’t despair.
 The solution is usually simple and more affordable than you fear.

 Like every other building material in your home, the electrical components running from the HVAC to the breaker box expand and contract as temperatures change.
 As they shrink and swell, connections get loose.
 When electricity flows through loose connections, they heat up enough for breakers to trip and fuses to pop.

-Call an HVAC company like Smoak's Comfort Control or an electrician to diagnose and resolve the issue.
+Call an HVAC company such as Smoak’s Comfort Control or an electrician to diagnose and resolve the issue.
 Do not try to tighten the components yourself without shutting off the main power breaker to the house and grounding the wires.

 2. Blocked Airflow